-Rape Crisis Dunedin is a non-profit, community agency run by a number of dedicated women—paid workers and volunteers—who support female survivors of sexual violence progress towards healing.
+Rape Crisis Dunedin is a non-profit, community agency run by a number of dedicated paid workers and volunteers — who support female and non-binary survivors of sexual violence progress towards healing.
 Rape Crisis Dunedin employs three part-time counsellors, as well as a financial administrator, a funding and resource coordinator, a community education worker and an administrative assistant.
 The education worker works alongside the other women on the Collective to design educational workshops and initiatives to educate the community about the effects of sexual violence on women and children.

 Rape Crisis is not a crisis only service.
 Many of our clients are survivors of historical rape; our organisation provides counselling to women who have suffered from sexual violence, whether it has occurred recently or in the past.